 The uses for these onions are endless – really!
 Throw a few slices onto your sandwiches for added zing and texture.
 Grilling a burger?
 Burgers love these onions!
 When it comes to the flavour of the onions, like I mentioned before – tart, sweet, salty, etc., you’ll want to think of things that will stand up to those strong flavours.
 Meats of any kind will work well with these onions.

 Instead of coleslaw on your pulled pork sandwiches, add these onions.
 Toss some onto your burritos and tacos.
 Chop some up to add to your egg salad or your potato salads.
 Making a salad for dinner?
 Add some to your salad – especially a Caesar salad!
 Yum!!!

-Ok, so I’ve mentioned sandwiches quite a bit, but there’s so much more that you can do with Pickled Red Onions.
+Ok, so I’ve mentioned sandwiches quite a bit, but there’s so much more that you can do with these onions.
 Look at that gorgeous bright pink colour!
 Imagine serving up a bowl (or leave them right in the jar with a pickle fork!) of these with dips and cheese boards.
 They make for a perfect crudites accompaniment!

 If you’re feeling up to it, why not make homemade pizza for dinner tonight?
 I have a very simple pizza dough recipe that you can find here: Asparagus and Goat Cheese Pizza.
 Paired with a little goat cheese, and a simple garlic and olive oil drizzle, these onions would make a perfect pizza topping all on its own!
 Like I said, the possibilities are endless.
 Oh, try a baked potato with sour cream, some onions, and some fresh chopped chives!

 At Lord Byron’s Kitchen we love pickled recipes.
 Try my Dad’s Canned Pickled Beets, or my Preserved Mustard Pickles!
-These recipes, including the Pickled Red Onions, use a water bath method, so no special equipment is needed.
+These recipes, including these onions, use a water bath method, so no special equipment is needed.
 In fact, Pickled Red Onions requires no canning method at all!

 - 3 large red onions, thinly sliced